-Would you like to grow your money but are unsure how to get started investing?
+Would you like to grow your money but are unsure how to invest?

 Jargon can make investing seem complicated, but it's not.

-With a small amount of money, and a clear explanation, you can start investing quickly and easily.
+With a small amount of money, and a clear explanation, you can invest quickly and easily.

 Smart Investing in 3 Simple Steps